gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 Configuring your HiCognition instance can be done using two approaches:

-- For common set-up tasks, we defined environment variables that need to be available during start-up
+- For common setup tasks, we defined environment variables that need to be available during the start-up
 - For more specific configuration, you can edit the flask configuration files

 ## Environment variables